-Unlike harder balls, you don’t need to worry about your puppy damaging their teeth when playing with the Chuckit.
+Unlike harder balls, you don’t need to worry about your young dog damaging their teeth when playing with the Chuckit.
 The durable rubber construction is also easy to clean and won’t fall apart after a few squeezes.

-The squeak makes the ball even more stimulating for your dog.
+The squeak makes this toy ball even more stimulating for your dog.
 Having a squeaker can also be handy for getting your puppy’s attention for play in the garden or on walks.

 Note: High impact and repetitive games of fetch can put too much strain on your puppy’s soft and growing bones.
 Any retrieval sessions should be short, and you shouldn’t encourage your dog to leap for the ball.
 Rolling it on the ground is a better choice.
 Avoid ball throwers when playing with puppies.